 Innovations Pushing Towards Greener Practices

-Bio-based fibers such as bamboo, hemp, or soy protein can be processed into fabrics that meet the necessary protective standards required for disposable coveralls.
+Bio-based fibers such as bamboo, hemp, or soy protein can be processed into fabrics that meet the protective standards required for disposable coveralls.
 These alternatives are biodegradable, meaning they will naturally decompose over time, reducing their impact on landfill waste.

 |Use of recycled materials||Reduces waste and reliance on new raw materials|

 |Development of bio-based fibers||Reduces dependence on fossil fuels and lowers carbon emissions during manufacturing|

 Think of these innovations as steps towards greener practices, similar to how individuals transition from using plastic water bottles to reusable ones.
 It may seem like a small change, but when multiplied on a larger scale, it can significantly impact the environment.